software-foundations/learning-javascript/coder/section_06_function/README.md

 1. function declaration (the formal ways using function keyword)
 2. anonymous funciton expression
 3. named function expression (not widely used)

+# Lexical Context

+- Is about lexical context which variables were declared